-Real Madrid Soccer Club Honors Palestinian Teen Ahed Tamimi
+Real Madrid Soccer Club Honors Palestinian Teen, Ahed Tamimi

 In December, 17-year-old Palestinian Ahed Tamimi slapped an Israeli soldier, landing her and her mother in prison for eight months.
 The two were attending a protest against the occupation of her village in the West Bank.
 The video of Ahed and her mother pushing and slapping the soldier while arguing with him went viral on Facebook and then on social media, and many proclaimed her a hero in its wake.

 It also resulted in the military court sentencing them both to an eight-month prison term.
-Marca reports that hours before Madrid’s soccer derby against Atelico Friday, Spanish retired soccer player Emilio Butragueno welcomed her to the Santiago Bernabeu Stadium and gave her a jersey with her name and the number nine on the back.
+Marca reports that hours before Madrid’s soccer derby against Atelico on Friday, Spanish retired soccer player Emilio Butragueno welcomed her to the Santiago Bernabeu Stadium and gave her a jersey with her name and the number nine on the back.
 She was in Spain with her parents to participate in some political and social events.

-Israeli media network Arutz Sheva described Tamimi as a “teen terrorist,” citing her stated goal to “eliminate Israel,” and Israeli Foreign Ministry spokesman Emmanuel Nahshon tweeted his opposition to the recognition, saying, “The prestigious soccer club of Real Madrid embraces a terrorist inciting to hatred and violence.
-Shameful.”
+Israeli media network Arutz Sheva described Tamimi as a “teen terrorist,” citing her stated goal to “eliminate Israel,” and Israeli Foreign Ministry spokesman Emmanuel Nahshon tweeted his opposition to the recognition.

+“The prestigious soccer club of Real Madrid embraces a terrorist inciting to hatred and violence.
+Shameful,” he said.
 This was later followed by this tweet.

 “Ahed Tamimi is promoting violence against Israeli citizens.